 - If the mark you want to clean is already dry, first brush the suede with a soft brush to bring up the pile and expose the dirt.

 - Rub an eraser over the stain.
-Don’t rub too hard, as this can destroy the nap of the fabric and ruin the look of the suede forever.
+Don’t rub too hard, as this can destroy the fabric's nap and ruin the look of the suede forever.

 - Finally, give the item a good brush.